 The absence of actual furniture pieces is obvious in a Japanese home.

-Replace a sofa and seats is a very low table and pillow cases or small ottomans.
+For a living room, replace a sofa and seats is a very low table and pillow cases or small ottomans.
 A low table is where the homeowners and guests will gather and talk.
 This table is usually in the middle of the room.

-Low lying lamps are used as lighting in Japanese home decor.
+In addition to natural light, low lying lamps are used as lighting in Japanese home decor.
 Simple lamps made of paper and wire are placed in the middle of the room or in the corners of the room.

 A huge area rug is in the middle of the room where the low table is.

 There is little to no shelving systems used in most Japanese homes.
 If you need shelving, then it could be contemporary pieces or modern pieces made of metal or wood.
+Notice the excellent use of wood and lighting in the Japanese style Bedroom below.

 Japanese Decor Embraces a Touch of Nature